San Francisco, CA Economic Overview

 Stretched out over 47.9 square miles, San Francisco is home to over 78 million square feet of office space.
 The market is expanding rapidly, with another 5.1 million square feet currently under construction.

 Financial District, San Francisco, which is split into the North and South Financial District, is the center of San Francisco’s economy.
-The Financial District office market encompases over 50 million square feet, which is more than 65% of the city’s total space, and is home to all six of the city’s Fortune 500 companies, including Wells Fargo, PG&E, Gap, and Salesforce.com.
+The Financial District office market encompasses over 50 million square feet, which is more than 65% of the city’s total space and is home to all six of the city’s Fortune 500 companies, including Wells Fargo, PG&E, Gap, and Salesforce.com.
+Bayview and South Beach are two other waterfront neighborhoods with a strong commercial real estate market.

 Mission Bay, San Francisco is an important area for life sciences and biomedical research, home to the California Institute for Regenerative Medicine, the UCSF Mission Bay research campus, and several biotechnology firms.
 The Mission Bay office market encompasses over 1 million square feet of space and the area will soon welcome Chase Center, the Golden State Warriors’ new arena.